 When you’re swept up in summer’s social whirlwind, ground yourself in the peace and beauty of The Vyne.
-Traditionally cultivated hops and burgeoning dahlias are just some of the horticultural highlights to look out for this season.
+Swaying wildflowers, traditionally cultivated hops and burgeoning dahlias are just some of the horticultural highlights to look out for this season.
 Get ready to discover the delights of the walled garden before venturing up the Lime Avenue to see the beds of the summerhouse garden exploding with colour.

 Photos in this article show the garden in previous years and show (very) different planting to this year.

 Gardening for nature can be a beautiful sight.
 This summer, our garden team planted a ‘mini-meadow’ in the historic walled garden.
 Over 50 varieties of wildflower, ranging from poppies and rose campion to larkspur and corn marigold, were specially chosen by the garden team for their vibrant colours, to help attract insects like bees and hoverflies, butterflies and moths in need of pollen.
 Visit in August to catch the last blooms.

 Summer house garden